bassiony1/results-summary-component-main/README.md

 ## Project Description

-### This fun project was an excellent way to practice DOM manipulation and form validation while also putting my HTML and CSS skills to the test.
+### This fun project was an excellent way to practice my HTML and CSS skills .

 ## Tech Stack